Guribeiro/Guribeiro/README.md

 [![LinkedIn Badge](https://img.shields.io/badge/LinkedIn-Gustavo%20Henrique%20Ribeiro-%232980b9)](https://www.linkedin.com/in/gustavo-henrique-ribeiro-b58385184/)

-🔭 i'm currently working on to become a good frontend developer.
+🔭 i'm currently working on to become a frontend developer.
 🌱 Studying ReactJS and putting into practice every new knowledge obtained.

 ⚡ I'll get there